AnniecTW/Notes/LeetCode/Dynamic Programming/329. Longest Increasing Path in a Matrix/README.md

 ### Match
 > - See if this problem matches a problem category (e.g. Strings/Arrays) and strategies or patterns within the category
-1. Memoization / DFS
+1. DFS + Memoization
-   - Since we may visited same postion from different starting nodes, we can use dfs with memoization to record the longest increasing path of explored nodes.
+   - Since the same cell might be visited multiple times from different paths, we use **DFS** to explore all valid increasing paths, and **memoization** to cache the longest path starting from each cell
+   - This pattern avoids redundant computation and ensures that each cell is computed only once
+   - BFS is less ideal here since we care about increasing order, not shortest path by level

 ### Plan
 > - Sketch visualizations and write pseudocode